SultanAyubi360/Islamic-Dua-App/README.md

 11. Notification Setting - View Dua notification at set the time. - Daily view different-different Dua.

+## :heart: Support My Projects
+However, if you get some profit from this or just want to encourage me to continue creating stuff, there are few ways you can do it. :coffee: :hamburger: :fries: :apple:

+* Starring: You may give a star or share the projects you like.

 ### Find this useful? ❤️

 Support it by joining stargazers to this. ⭐

 Also, [follow me on GitHub](https://github.com/SultanAyubi360) for my next creations! 🤩